emmaly/gopherjs-rpc/README.md

 ## Notes

-Notice that both the backend and frontend share the file in the `common` directory.
+Notice that both the backend and frontend share the file in the `shared` directory.
 In this case, they use that to share the `ChatMessage` struct.
 For the most part, you can share code between frontend and backend.

-Notice that I'm using a channel on the frontend to handle log messages.
-I just wanted to prove that channels work as expected.

 You *CAN'T* use the core websocket lib with `gopherjs`.
 If you start getting errors saying something like `gopherjs doesn't support network` then you've used the wrong package.

 This is `jsonrpc` on top of `websocket`.
-I didn't test it, but I fully expect that the frontend could host RPC services for the server to call.
+In this case, the web browser is hosting RPC for the server to call.
+For as long as the client is connected to the server, the server is able to call on any of its RPC functions.
+Totally backwards, but really cool that it's possible.